urllib3/urllib3/docs/contributing.rst

 A release candidate can be created by any contributor.

-- Announce intent to release on Discord, see if anyone wants to include last minute changes
+- Announce intent to release on Discord, see if anyone wants to include last minute changes.
 - Update ``CHANGES.rst`` and ``urllib3/__init__.py`` with the proper version number and commit the changes to a ``release-X.Y.Z`` branch.
-- Create a pull request and append ``&template=release.md`` to the URL before submitting in order to include our release checklist in the pull request description.
+- Create a pull request and append ``&expand=1&template=release.md`` to the URL before submitting in order to include our release checklist in the pull request description.
-- Follow the checklist.
+- Follow the checklist!